 The American Side

 On the American side, you will want to visit Goat Island and Three Sisters Island to get good views of the rivers carrying the water to the falls.
 Go and visit the observation deck then head to Whirlpool State Park for some hiking.
-There is a trolley that runs on the American side that will take tourist to all the sights for a nominal fee.
+There is a trolley that runs on the American side that will take tourists to all the sights for a nominal fee.

 The American side is dirtier and doesn’t offer much, other than a worn-down casino.
 I am going to take a minute to comment on just how dirty the American side was.
-Not only did the Niagara State Park smell like an unkempt zoo, but the public toilets were also something out of a horror film.
+Not only did the Niagara State Park smell like an unkempt zoo, but the public toilets were something out of a horror film.
 Stall doors were hanging on by a single hinge, toilet paper decorated the floors, everything was wet and oozing with dirt, but the worst monstrosity lay within the stall itself.
 It was a miracle these toilets even flushed, but regardless someone decided to take a big adult shit in a bag and left in the corner for someone to clean up.

 That’s right folks, big man poop in a bag.
 That you discover after you have finally achieved the delicate balance of hovering over the vile toilet and holding the stall door closed because all the latches have been ripped off.
 It is only at that moment that you realized you have lost all hope in humanity.
 Word to the wise: use port-o-lets.
 Trash littered the entire American side as if a trash can was a new and foreign object that didn’t know how to be used.
-I beg all visitors, please be a good tourist and clean up your shit and don’t do something that belongs on a tourist shaming website.
+I beg all visitors, please be a good tourist and clean up your shit, literally, and don’t do something that belongs on a tourist shaming website.
 Rant Done.